schrockwell/rockwellschrock.com-html/README.md

 # rockwellschrock.com - The Old Web Era

-The site is generated using YASS, a little standalone Go utility.
+The site is generated using YASS (Yet Another Static Site), a little standalone Go utility.
 It utilizes the [text/template](https://pkg.go.dev/text/template) package from the standard library for rendering.

 ## Directory Structure